cloudnativelabs/kube-router/docs/ipv6.md

 This means that pod's gets assigned ipv6 addresses.

 The announcement of the pod CIDRs does not work yet.
-So pods on other nodes than the own can not be reached.
+So pods on other nodes than the own cannot be reached.

 To get this working the routes must be inserted in the RIB for `gobgp`.
 Checking the ipv4 rib gives an error;